 Our pre-clinical studies evaluated QR-010 in two animal safety models-mice and monkeys.
-We selected the mouse because of the well-characterized homozygous mouse model of the DF508 /DF508 CFTR gene mutation that exists with homology to the human mRNA transcript in the region where QR-010 binds.
+We selected the mouse because of the well-characterized homozygous mouse model of the $\Delta$ F508 gene mutation that exists with homology to the human mRNA transcript in the region where QR-010 binds.
 Since QR-010 is 100% homologous to the complementary portion of the antisense strand of the CFTR gene for both mice and humans, it is expected that binding of QR-010 to the target mRNA in humans will be identical to that observed in the mouse model.
 We selected cynomolgus monkeys as the non-rodent species for toxicology studies because these monkeys are a well characterized model for human toxicology studies.
 The cynomolgus monkey has a specific advantage over other non-rodent species because there is sequence identity with humans in the targeted region of wild-type CFTR mRNA.
+We completed two 28-day toxicity studies, involving both systemic and inhaled administration of QR-010, in mouse and monkey models.
+In both animal models, administration of QR-010 at high average doses was well tolerated.
+Results of these 28-day toxicity studies support our planned Phase 1b SAD/MAD clinical trial and POC NPD study.